certara/pyDarwin/docs/Example1.rst

     "temp_dir": "u:/pyDarwin/example1/rundir",
     "output_dir": "u:/pyDarwin/example1/output",

 It is recommended that the user set the directories to something appropriate for their environment.
-If directories are not set the default is:
+If directories are not set, the default is:

 ::

 	{user_dir}\pydarwin\{project_name}

-In either case, the folder names are given in the initial and final output to facilitate finding the files and debugging
+In either case, the folder names are given in the initial and final output to facilitate finding the files and debugging.

 ::